It's death by a thousand cuts.

-Open enrollment starts today, when the millions of people who buy their own health insurance under the Affordable Care Act can sign up for coverage or renew their existing plans.
-That is, if they don't think Obamacare is dead.
-President Trump told reporters on October 16: "It's dead.
+Two weeks before the start of open enrollment—aka the time when the millions of people who buy their own health insurance under the Affordable Care Act can sign up for coverage or renew their existing plans—President Trump had some thoughts to share about Obamacare.
+Trump told reporters on October 16: "It's dead.
 It's gone.
-It's no longer—you shouldn't even mention.
+It's no longer...you shouldn't even mention.
 It's gone."

 Super quick health insurance lesson: The costs of healthcare are spread throughout what's known as a risk pool.
 Insurers need healthy people to buy coverage to help offset the costs of less-healthy people who use more services.
 One of the requirements of Obamacare is that every American has to buy health insurance in order to spread the costs evenly among people in the pool.
+(Well, it was a requirement until Republicans killed it in their tax bill.)
 Instead of trying to bring costs down for everyone, the Trump administration is shitting in the pool and then posting Yelp reviews about finding shit in the pool, all while dangling cheaper pool memberships for young, healthy people, which would fuck over people in the other pool, where there's shit piling up.

 Let's count all the insurance-sabotaging turds they've dropped so far, shall we?

 Cut the sign-up period by half...and then some